-The Cyprus Tourist Guides Association, CTGA, was established in 1964 and its headquarters are in Lefkosia, Cyprus.
+The Cyprus Tourist Guides Association, CTGA, was established in 1964 and its headquarters are in Nicosia, Cyprus:

 Its main goals are to improve professional standards, protect and support CTGA members and enhance the image of Tourist Guides.
 The CTGA is in close cooperation with the Deputy Ministry of Tourism and the Association of Cyprus Tourist Travel Agents (ACTA).

-The School for Guides operates every four years to meet the needs of the Tourist Industry.
+The School for Guides operates once every couple of years to meet the needs of the Tourist Industry.

 The educational programme of the School for Guides is under the Deputy Ministry of Tourism and is based on the requirements as set by the European Standard EN 15565 (2008).
 It is developed in collaboration with the University of Cyprus.

 The school for Guides implements the European Standard CYS EN 15565(2008) and includes in its syllabus topics of regional specialization and practical training.
 The diploma delivered is recognized by the WFGTA.

 The common area topics are also included as they are compulsory for all guide training programmes in the EU.

 The Educational Programme of the School has a duration of 693 hours of 60 minutes each.

 In Cyprus, the candidate guides sit an entrance exam.
 To qualify for the exam the criteria are: Greek language fluency and of at least one foreign language; possible academic background; general knowledge and understanding of the country’s current issues.